1983: Born. I don’t remember it so I can’t say much more.

 2011-2012: Got an MBA thinking it would help me build my own business.
 Won two business plan competitions for an idea I had.
 The idea sucked.
 Realised an MBA doesn’t help you build a startup.

-2014: While Makers Academy was going strong, I couldn’t seem to reconcile my discontent with living in London so I decided to step down as CEO and simply be a lowly board-member.
+2014: While Makers was going strong, I couldn’t seem to reconcile my discontent with living in London so I decided to step down as CEO and simply be a lowly board-member.

 2016: Ran the first iteration of the Techstars METRO accelerator (a joint accelerator between METRO and Techstars, focused on food and hospitality) before switching over to run the Techstars Berlin program.